jeshocarmel/ip_location_mapper/README.md

 An app to trace the location of an IP address.
 The IP address is provided as input and the GPS coordinates for that IP is shown in a map.

 **Flow:**
-- API Requests are made to [ipstack.com](https://ipstack.com/) to get the coordinates.
+- API requests are made to [ipstack.com](https://ipstack.com/) to get the coordinates.
 - The results are stored in a redis cache with TTL 24 hours.

 **Architecture**